Italy judge hands Riva brothers prison terms over Ilva pollution

 Once the largest steel producer in Europe, the factory emitted a lethal cocktail of carcinogenic dioxins and mineral particles for more than half a century, that medics say caused a surge in cancer in the adjacent city of Taranto.

-Wrapping up a trial that lasted five years, a Taranto court also handed prison terms to other ex-managers at Ilva, as well as the former head of the Puglia region, Nichi Vendola, who received a 3-1/2 year sentence.
+Wrapping up a trial that lasted five years, a Taranto court also handed prison terms to 24 ex-managers at Ilva, consultants and local politicians, including the former head of the Puglia region, Nichi Vendola, who received a 3-1/2 year sentence.

 All the defendants have the automatic right to two appeals before a sentence becomes definitive.